Intellectual and Legal Practice

 These activities should take less than 60 minutes.
 You will not be 'tested' for competency, this is a series of short learning opportunities.

 Part 1 provides a brief review of information about copyright, citing the source, and legal and ethical practices with digital tools while applying the principles of Fair Use in using media.
-This section includes short Quizzes that provide a variety of learning activities and opportunities.
+This section includes short Quizzes that provide a variety of learning activities and opportunities, and identifies differences between Open Educational Resources (O.E.R. and Public Domain)

 Part 2 is about adding your own Creative Commons license to your creative work, and recognizing different levels of the license.